 CSCR, in coordination with selected respondents and community partners, will continue to lead efforts in the area to develop and implement career pathways by aligning the employment, training, education and supportive services that are needed by career seekers to gain employment and attain prosperity.
 Initiatives have been developed to identify the employment needs of employers within identified sectors and occupations.
-(See www.mycareerpathways.org .)
-Efforts will include enhancing communication, coordination, and collaboration among employers, educational partners, economic development entities, and service providers to develop and implement strategies for meeting the employment and skill needs of career seekers and employers.
+Efforts will include enhancing communication, coordination, and collaboration among employers, educational partners, economic development entities, and the service provider to develop and implement strategies for meeting the employment and skill needs of career seekers and employers.

 CSCR has embarked on an initiative to quantify and identify industry sectors that are most poised for growth/expansion, require additional assistance to facilitate the creation of jobs, and are in line with its regional economic development partners' targeted sectors for the purposes of expediting job growth.
 CSCR's sector strategies are designed to be highly responsive to current and future industry demands when compared to traditional job matching and training services because each sector has been identified through an intensive data-driven process.
+CSCR has identified, at this time, the following industry sectors: Manufacturing, Construction, Transportation & Logistics, Retail, Hospitality, Education & General, IT, Professional & Human Services and Health Care.

 In response to rapid advances in technology and market globalization, the local regional economies are becoming increasingly knowledge centered, technology based, and innovation driven.
 These changes present new challenges to employers, workers and communities.
 While employers confront growing shortages of adequately prepared workers, low-skilled workers lack the tools to secure better jobs and the resources to obtain higher-level skills.
 Gadsden, Leon and Wakulla Counties' growth industries increasingly need workers with higher skill levels and credentials, yet the percentage of the local labor force with four-year college degrees is leveling off and the number of workers with two-year degrees and vocational certificates will fall short of the local economy's predicted needs.
-Understanding this need,

-CSCR has embarked on promoting apprenticeships and stackable credentials as a way to address the needs of Career and Technical Education.
+Understanding this need, CSCR has embarked on promoting apprenticeships and stackable credentials to address the needs of Career and Technical Education.